-School charges 10-year-old pupil for broken pencil
+Mother outraged after school charges 10-year-old for broken pencil

-‘It cost them more to write the letter’: School charges 10-year-old pupil for broken pencil
+‘It cost them more to write the letter’: Mother outraged after school charges 10-year-old for broken pencil

-“It would have cost them more to write the letter, I just can’t get my head around it,” says mother-of-four Louise Owen
+‘It would have cost them more to write the letter, I just can’t get my head around it,’ says mother-of-four Louise Owen

+Related: Mum calls for schools to stop making boys cut their hair

 A mother was astounded to be charged 20p by a primary school to replace a pencil they say her 10-year-old son broke.